Native Planting Guide

 - Disturb the root ball as little as possible- run a finger along the edge so the roots are not coiling.

 - Carefully place the plant into the hole, slightly higher (1/2”) than the surrounding soil.
 Do not add amendments or fertilizer.
-Backfill the hole with your dirt, and only your dirt.
+Backfill the hole with local dirt and don't use any high nitrogen soil amendment.

 - Water lavishly (Make sure each plant receives at least 4-5 gallons of water within the first 2 hours after planting.
-If it rains, five inches right after you plant, skip) the first time.
-Water the area for 8-12 hours with a sprinkler.
+If it rains a bunch, right after you plant you can skip watering) the first time.
 Water the plant, and the ground around the plant in a circle one foot past the drip line.
-Without digging up the plant, dig into this area after you watered-did the moisture make it to at least 18 inches deep?
-How to water your plants after the first watering: Do not use drip irrigation to water the plants, native plants will die.
-Use microspray emitters or low volume sprinklers instead, so that the plant will be irrigated in a pattern more similar to rainfall.
-Do not water against the crown, which is the main stem of the plant at the soil surface of the plant.
+Do not water against the crown, the main stem of the plant at the soil.
 Water should fall in the area of the drip line of the plant and beyond.
-Do not blast the plant's stem for ten minutes and call it a day.
-Again, check that the water made it down at least 18 inches; 24 inches + would be better.
-Let the top inch or so dry out between waterings.
+The idea is do saturate deep in the soil about 18" down.
+Let the top inch or so dry out between waterings but you don't want the base of the rootball to completely dry up.
 Check at least a few times until you get the feel for the water and soil.

 - The first year, check the soil, down about an inch or two, once a week; if it is dry, water it to 18 inches deep; if it is moist, don't water it.
 The second and succeeding year-water, if needed, during the months of November through April, and try to abstain from watering in the summer (excepting desert plants, which receive summer rain showers, and sprinkling for coastal plants that normally receive fog drip/summer rain showers ).
 In really dry years add extra water once a week either between plants or a overhead sprinkler like a summer shower.
 You may have to do this for much of the year if the rainfall is below normal.